Apr 06, 2024

 Why We Chose Sodium Ascorbyl Phosphate (Vitamin C Phosphate) in Our Vitamin C Serum Formulation

-In our skincare formulations, we have chosen to use Sodium Ascorbyl Phosphate (aslo known as Vitamin C Phosphate) over other derivatives.
+In our Halo Vitamin C Serum formulation, we have chosen to use Sodium Ascorbyl Phosphate (aslo known as Vitamin C Phosphate) over other derivatives.
 Here’s why:

 Stability: Vitamin C Phosphate is highly stable, ensuring that our products maintain their potency over time.